Skip to main content

 "What if I never file an annual report?"

 Your LLC gets administratively dissolved.
-You can usually reinstate within 1-3 years of dissolution by paying back fees + penalties, but it's expensive.
+Most states let you reinstate for a period of time afterward by paying back fees plus penalties, but it's more expensive than just filing on time.

 "If the LLC has $0 revenue, do I still file?"

 Almost always yes.
-Annual reports are about the LLC's existence, not its revenue.
+Annual and biennial reports are about confirming the LLC's existence and basic info, not its revenue.

 "Can I file annual reports myself?"